Novak Djokovic's Ranking, Stats, Career Highlights, Famous Rivalries And More

 The Djokovic vs Nadal rivalry

-Statistically the most prolific rivalry in men’s tennis in the Open Era, the Spanish tennis player is only second to Novak Djokovic in terms of most Grand Slam wins with 22 to his name.
-Rafael Nadal is also the only player in the history of tennis to win 14 French Open men’s singles titles, and his tally of 14 wins at the Roland Garros is the most by any player in a single Grand Slam to date.
+Statistically the most prolific rivalry in men’s tennis in the Open Era, the Spanish tennis player is second only to Novak Djokovic in terms of most Grand Slams (Nadal has 22).
+Rafael Nadal is also the only player in the history of tennis to win 14 French Open men’s singles titles.
+Not just that, his tally of 14 wins at the Roland Garros is the most by any player in a single Grand Slam.

-The duo have been face-to-face against each other 59 times throughout their careers to date.
-Novak Djokovic holds the advantage in the battle with 30 wins against Nadal, who has won 29 times against the Serbian player.
-Djokovic is the only player to have beaten Nadal in all Grand Slams.
-They contested against each other in the longest Grand Slam final match ever played at the 2012 Australian Open (the match lasted for 5 hours and 53 minutes).
-The most recent match-up of the duo has been at the 2022 French Open quarter-final, which Nadal won.
+The duo has faced each other 59 times in their careers.
+Novak Djokovic holds the advantage with 30 wins against Nadal, though the Spaniard is close behind, having won 29 times against the Serbian.
+Djokovic is also the only player to have beaten Nadal in all Grand Slams.

+Fun fact: The two contested against each other in the longest Grand Slam final match ever played at the 2012 Australian Open (the match lasted for 5 hours and 53 minutes).
+Their most recent match-up was at the 2022 French Open quarter-final, which Nadal won.

 The Djokovic vs Federer rivalry